Norwegian Wood

 the summer holidays ended and a new term started, Naoko began

-walking next to me as if it were the most natural thing in the world to
+walking next to me as if it were the most natural thing in the world

 do.
-She saw me as a friend now, I concluded, and walking side by side
+She saw me as a friend now, I concluded, and walking side by

 with such a beautiful girl was by no means painful for me.
 We kept